richa12717/MRP2021/README.md

-# MRP2021
+# Predicting CO2 from smart city perspective
-CO2 prediction by vehicles
+CO2 prediction by new vehicles